http4k/http4k/src/docs/blog/http4k_v4/index.md

 ##### november 2020 / the http4k team

 Well, at last it's here - after 3 years - [http4k] v4!
 Following on from the [retrospective](/blog/retrospective_v3) that we did on version 3, we've been polishing up, tidying up the edges, and pushing out a bunch of changes to make the project sparkle.
 Ready?
-Then let's dive into the good stuff...
+Then let's dive into the good stuff that's been going on at [http4k] towers.

 #### "Four digits good" - the new http4k versioning scheme
 Ah yes - versioning - everyone's favourite topic.
 The reason that [http4k] v3 has been around so long is that we've somewhat been abusing the [Semantic versioning](https://semver.org/) system, something which we've been unhappy with.
 Here's how it should work: